elizabethiles/elizabethiles.github.io/index.md

 I like to research barred-spiral galaxies and these beautiful structures impact the conditions within them - everything from star formation rates, stellar motion & kinematics, chemical mixing, gas streaming and outflows, to the large- and small-scale structure of inter-stellar medium (ISM).

 I personally develop N-body numerical simulations specifically tailored to (resolved) galaxies.
 You can find examples and details in the [GOANNA Simulations Project](./Goannas.html).
+You can find out about my publications [here](./reference-list.html).

-I am also a member of the <a href="https://geckos-survey.org">GECKOS</a>, <a href="https://www.galah-survey.org">GALAH</a> and <a href="https://gaskap.anu.edu.au">GASKAP</a> collaboration teams, as well as co-chair of the Theory Working Group for GECKOS.
+I am also a member of the <a href="https://www.galah-survey.org">GALAH</a> and <a href="https://gaskap.anu.edu.au">GASKAP</a> collaboration teams, as well as co-chair of the Theory Working Group in the <a href="https://geckos-survey.org">GECKOS</a> collaboration.

 |![Synthetic observation image of a two barred-spiral galaxies, on isolated and one interacting.](./assets/images/AB-IsoTideB_synthobs.png) |
 | Mock composite observation-like images produced from two simulations (IsoB - left, TideB - right).|